Applying for an Indiana State Historical Marker

 - Applicants approved to move to Step Two must submit to the IHB by August 12, 2015 a completed Application with all required attachments.
 Permission to proceed to Step Two and submit an Application does not guarantee that the Application will be successful.

-- The IHB will carefully review every Application submitted; the number and quality of 2014 Applications submitted will be a factor in determining the number of Applications approved to move forward.
+- IHB will carefully review every Application submitted; the number and quality of 2015 Applications submitted will be a factor in determining the number of Applications approved to move forward.
 The amount of time required for IHB to research each marker topic carefully and work with applicants to determine the marker text limits the number of Applications IHB can complete in a 12-month period and still fulfill other mandated responsibilities.

 - IHB performs much of the final research required for the marker; however, the applicant must provide reliable, locally-available primary source materials in a timely fashion.
-A successful marker application involves collaboration between the IHB and marker applicants.
+A successful marker application involves collaboration between IHB and marker applicants.

 Topic Priorities for 2015 Markers

-- The IHB, along with many historical organizations throughout the nation, is commemorating the 200th anniversary of the War of 1812 (2011-2014), the 150th anniversary of the Civil War (2011- 2015), and the 100th anniversary of WWI (1914-1918).
-Three of the IHB priorities are marker topics that relate in some way to Indiana’s relationship to this conflict, or to World War II, the Korean War, or the Vietnam War.
+- IHB, along with many historical organizations throughout the nation, is commemorating the 100th anniversary of World War I (1914-1918).
+IHB is giving priority to markers that relate in some way to Indiana's relationship to this conflict, or to World War II, the Korean War, or the Vietnam War.

-- The IHB is also giving priority to topics relating to the history in Indiana of African Americans, American Indians, women, and other minority groups.
+- IHB is also giving priority to topics relating to the history in Indiana of African Americans, American Indians, women, and other minority groups.
 These subject areas have been given priority for a variety of reasons:

 - their histories are not equitably represented in the current collection of Indiana State Historical Markers,

 - the current collection of markers generally does not provide perspectives of minorities.

-- Examples of standing markers that meet current criteria and priorities: Hannah Toliver, Charles Gordone, Christmas (Noel) Dagenet, Kiilhsoohkwa (Kilsoquah)
+- Examples of standing markers that meet current criteria and priorities: Hannah Toliver, Benack's Village, Amanda Way, and Froebel School.